A Weekend in Brda: Where the European Capital of Culture Meet Wine and Heritage

 • Getting around: Renting a car is recommended for exploring Brda’s scenic villages and vineyards at your own pace.
 Brda is just a 10-minute drive from Gorizia via the motorway, making it easy to reach from the European Capitals of Culture

 • Booking in Advance: During peak seasons and festivals, accommodations in Brda can fill up quickly.
 It’s advisable to book your stay well in advance to secure your preferred lodging.
-(Insert accommodation link)
+Accommodation

 • Local Guides and Tours: Consider hiring a local guide or joining a tour to enhance your visit.
 Guides can offer in-depth knowledge of the region's history, culture, and winemaking traditions, making your experience even more enriching.
 Plan your trip with a local guide or local travel agency to ensure a seamless and insightful experience.
 LIST OF LOCAL TOURIST GUIDES